microsoft/UFO/README.md

 ```

 ### ⚙️ Step 2: Configure the LLMs
 Before running UFO, you need to provide your LLM configurations.
-Taking OpenAI as an example, you can configure `ufo/config/config.yaml` file as follows.
+You can configure `ufo/config/config.yaml` file as follows.

 #### OpenAI
 ```